deartc/DanceMusic/README.md

 # DanceMusicProject
 This is a  project named DanceMusic.
 I teach dance exercise classes and  I would like to have better organization for my music collection, student dance preferences and contact information.
-Although those are my ultimate goals,  I had to limit my class project to just using tables accessed possibly by spotify type program due to time constraints and specific class requirenments.
+Although those are my ultimate goals,  I had to limit my class project to just using tables accessed possibly by Spotify type program due to time constraints and specific class requirenments.
 I plan on expanding it later after the course ends.
 I used Window and SQL Express.
 To run my project your must do the following: Go to github.com/deartc/DanceMusic.
 Clone the repository.